Max1mum4444/emf_product_example/README.md

 ## Logger
 TODO configure logger - I am currently using LoggerInterface and logging exception in controller but it would be good to write it somewhere

+## MediaController
+Only for this purpose.
+Media should be served by nginx directly

 ## Normalizer - ProductNormalizer
 TODO make processing data from api and hydrate Entities in new app to process data coming from api via normalizer in its own repository where would be client calling